dials/dials/CONTRIBUTING.md

   to resolve any other valid warnings shown with a normal run of flake8.
 The configuration in the repository turns off any that disagree with black's interpretation of the rules or standard practice in our repositories.
+- **We use type checking with [mypy]**.
+When you commit new code this will be checked by a pre-commit hook, and also by a GitHub action in your pull request.
+  At this stage this is experimental, so please get in contact if this causes any issues.
 - **We format C++ code with [clang-format]**.
 We use a configuration for style broadly compatible with what our existing prevailing style was.
 We don't require that everyone has clang-format installed - the weekly cleaning job